 GDPR brings EU data protection regulation into line with ways in which data are now used and harmonises regulation across the EU.
 It directly effects all organisations that control or process individual data and gives individuals greater control over how organisations use their data.

-Why it’s being introduced
+Why it was introduced

 Data are now being used in previously unforeseen ways, as the current DPA legislation pre-dates internet and Cloud technology which created new ways to exploit data.